wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 LLMs are trained on a lot of data.
 As a result you can get a recipe for apple pie that looks very reasonable.
 But you can't rely on the general knowledge captured in the LLM.
 There's a high statistical chance that you get a response that looks reasonable, but the LLM may lie to you very convincingly.
-After all, we're just matching a pattern and the LLM doesn't remember facts, it just predicts the next token based on the pattern it saw.
+After all, we're just matching a pattern.
+The LLM doesn't remember facts, it just predicts the next token based on the pattern it saw.

 There's a lot that can go sideways with prompts.
 But if you understand how to approach prompt engineering it is very helpful in building effective LLM-based applications.

 {#prompt-principles}
-## the 6 Basics of a Good Prompt
+## The 5 Basics of a Good Prompt

 Writing a good prompt is hard, because you have to think like the LLM you're working with.
 If you want to be close to 100% effective, you'll need to know: